flipper-slipper/robot_localization_cpp/README.md

 ## Improvements

-Try using a whole linear scan or portion of it instead of just the closest distance.
-We currently usd the closest distance to assign weights to particles because that is what was recommended by the course, but we are curious to see how our algorithm behaves if we compare the shape of our lidar scans.
+We would like to try using a whole LiDAR scan or portion of it instead of just the closest distance.
+We currently use the closest distance to assign weights to particles because that is what was recommended by the course, but we are curious to see how our algorithm behaves if we compare the shape of our lidar scans.

-We would like to do more visualization or different types of visualizations as well.
+We would like to do more visualization or different types of visualizations.
 The other C++ group localized the robot in the gauntlet map and we thought this was a cool initiative to take.
 Other groups also implemented a visual representation of where the actual neato was, which is interesting to us because we could compare the neato to the particles themselves.
-Other graphs we think would be helpful to implement as well would be graphs to highlight the weight distribution or how lidar scans compare to each other.
+Other graphs we think would be helpful to implement as well would be graphs to highlight the weight distribution or how LiDAR scans compare to each other.

 # Lessons Learned